50 Years of Conservation

 In 1969, J. David Bamberger sought to buy the worst piece of ranch land he could find in the Hill Country with the specific intention of restoring it back to functional health.
 For nearly 50 years the 5,500 acre ranch has become one of the largest habitat restoration projects in the state, winning numerous awards (Soil and Water Conservation ServiceTexas Forest ServiceNational Arbor Day Foundation, the Nature Conservancy of TexasTexas Wildlife AssociationLeopold Conservation Award, Texas Parks and Wildlife Department’s Lone Star Land StewardNational Private Lands Fish and Wildlife Stewardship Award, to name a few).

-With the removal of many of the Ashe juniper and the replanting of native grasses, long absent springs are now constantly flowing.
-The major spring produces an average of 3 gallons per minute (4,320 gallons/day) and furnishes all the water used by the ranch and the center, three households as well as for agricultural use.
-Overflow from this spring along with other smaller springs and seeps produce the headwaters of Miller Creek which flows into the Pedernales River, which then flows into the Colorado River, the surface supply for the City of Austin 60 miles away.
+With proper management of Ashe juniper and the propagation of native grasses, long absent springs are now constantly flowing.
+The major spring produces an average of 3 gallons per minute (4,320 gallons/day) and furnishes all the water used by the ranch.
+Overflow from this spring along with other smaller springs and seeps produce the headwaters of Miller Creek.
+Miller Creek flows into the Pedernales River, which then flows into the Colorado River, which provides surface water for the City of Austin.

 Then and Now: